The average beard grows at a rate of half a millimeter per day and is comprised of an average of 25,000 individual hairs.

 Wood and steel are excellent options.
 Always comb your beard gently, as yanking the comb can make any knots worse and can damage it.
 If you are growing a long beard, always comb from the bottom and work up towards your face when detangling.

 A Finishing Comb.
 Fine-toothed and smaller than a detangling comb, use the finishing comb to remove divots and train your facial foliage into the desired shape.
 If your beard has a tendency to clump up even after you’ve detangled it, a finishing comb will leave your beard more polished and urbane.
+This comb from Oster is a good choice.

 Quality Safety Razor.
 Unless you are planning an ‘all-natural’ look or are blessed with a perfect beard pattern, you will likely need to edge your beard under your jaw, at the neck and, possibly, at the cheek line.
 Use a sharp blade to create a precise edge, if necessary.